 As a snack, I've eaten fresh apples coated in nut butter and sprinkled with cinnamon more times that I can count.
-I guess that's how the idea for these Cinnamon Apple-Walnut Muffins came about.
-No better thing than combining one of my favorite Paleo approved snacks into a muffin...another one of my favorite afternoon treats.
+I guess that's how the idea for these healthy apple walnut muffins came about.
+Nothing better than combining one of my favorite paleo approved snacks into a muffin...another one of my favorite afternoon treats.

 Despite my love for fresh apples, these muffins don't actually contain any!
 They are made with freeze dried apples.

 Although you can find apples year round, they are in season from late July to early November.
 I find them tasting best during the months of September and October.

 Freeze dried, however, are tasty and available year round.
 Plus, dried fruit works well in baking.
 You get more flavor and don't have to worry about the extra water involved in fresh fruit.
 (That can sometimes mess with the batter consistency.)